maniginam/maniginam.github.io/_posts/2021-01-13-leo-and-the-responders.md

 ---
 layout: posts
-Title: Leo & the Responders: One Responsibility
+title: Leo & the Responders: One Responsibility
 date: 2021-01-13
 ---